Blue box: In the media

 Blue boxing hit the mainstream media when an article by Ron Rosenbaum titled Secrets of the Little Blue Box was published in the October 1971 issue of Esquire magazine.
 Suddenly, many more people wanted to get into the phone phreaking culture spawned by the blue box, and it furthered the fame of Captain Crunch.

+In June 1972, Ramparts magazine printed the wiring schematics necessary to create a mute box (a variant of the blue box).
+All sold issues were recalled or seized from newsstands by police and officials of Pacific Bell, causing financial loss to the magazine.
+The magazine ceased operations for good in 1975.

-Two major amateur radio magazines ('73' and "CQ') published articles on the telephone system in the mid-1970s.
-CQ Magazine published details on phone phreaking, including the tone frequencies and several working blue box schematics in 1974.
-The June 1975 issue of '73' featured an article describing the rudiments of the long-distance signaling network, how to construct red and blue boxes, and put them into operation.
-Around the same time, do-it-yourself kits were available to build one's own blue box.
+The June 1975 issue of 73 magazine carried an article describing the rudiments of the long-distance signaling network, and how to construct and operate red and blue boxes.
+This article included a blue box schematic using the Intersil 8038 voltage controlled oscillator chip.
+Around the same time, do-it-yourself blue box kits became available.

-In November 1988, the CCITT (now known as ITU-T) published recommendation Q.140 for the Signaling System No. 5, which caused a resurgence of blue boxing incidents in a new generation of users.
+In November 1988, the CCITT (now known as ITU-T) published recommendation Q.140 for the Signaling System No. 5, which caused a resurgence of blue boxing by a new generation of users.

-During the early 1990s, blue boxing became popular with the international warez scene, especially in Europe.
-The software was made to facilitate blue boxing using a computer to generate the signaling tones and play them into the phone.
-For the PC there were BlueBEEP, TLO, and others, and blue boxes for other platforms such as Amiga were available as well.
+In the early 1990s, blue boxing became popular with the international warez scene, especially in Europe.
+Software was made to enable blue boxing using a computer to generate and play the signaling tones.
+For the PC there were BlueBEEP, TLO, and others, and blue boxes were available for other platforms such as Amiga.